In this section

 What are congenital heart abnormalities?

 Congenital heart abnormalities are irregularities in the heart's structure that are present at birth as a result of faulty development of the heart.
 A baby's heart begins to develop a few weeks after conception.
 During development, structural defects can occur.
-These defects can involve the walls of the heart, the valves of the heart and the large arteries and veins near the heart.
+These defects can involve the walls of the heart, the valves of the heart, and the large arteries and veins near the heart.
 Congenital heart abnormalities can obstruct blood flow or redirect the normal flow of blood through and/or out of the heart.

 What is the aortic arch and what abnormalities are seen in children with PHACE syndrome?

 When the heart is functioning normally, a large artery called the aorta carries oxygenated blood from the left ventricle of the heart to the body.
 It is shaped like a candy cane, with the first section moving up from the heart toward the head, called the ascending aorta.
 The aorta then curves in a C-shape in a region called the aortic arch.
 After the curve, the aorta becomes straight again, called the descending aorta.
 It moves downward toward the abdomen carrying blood to the lower part of the body.
-The most common defect in PHACE syndrome is coarctation of the aorta (narrowing of the aorta) which impairs the ability of oxygenated blood to reach the body.
-This occurs in 14.5 percent of newborns with PHACE syndrome.
-Usually the narrowed region is in the aortic arch and often occurs with aneurysms or ballooning of nearby sections.
+The most common defect of the aorta in PHACE syndrome is coarctation of the aorta (narrowing of the aorta) which impairs the ability of oxygenated blood to reach the body.
+This occurs in 19% of newborns with PHACE syndrome.
+Usually the narrowed region is in the aortic arch and often occurs with aneurysms (ballooning) of nearby sections.
 Imaging of the aortic arch may appear as beads on a string, with alternating narrowed segments and ballooned segments.

 The aortic arch has three major vessels that supply the upper body and head with oxygenated blood.
 The three arteries that branch off are the innominate artery (also called brachiocephalic artery), the left common carotid artery and the left subclavian artery.
 In PHACE syndrome, these arteries are sometimes narrowed, misshapen or misplaced.